transcript OPEN Library Political Science 2020

 Our model has the following advantages compared to the common practice of e-book licensing:

-If you want to pledge, contact Catherine Anderson of Knowledge Unlatched or one of the affiliated library service providers:
+If you want to pledge or have any questions about the crowdfunding, please contact Catherine Anderson of Knowledge Unlatched or one of the affiliated library service providers, the financing period ends on 30.11.2019.

 - Dietmar Dreier International Library Supplier,